Tinkerforge/generators/tvpl/readme.txt

 =======================================================

-The TVPL bindings allow you to control Tinkerforge Bricks and Bricklets from your TVPL ürpgrams.
+The TVPL bindings allow you to control Tinkerforge Bricks and Bricklets from your TVPL programs.
 This ZIP file contains:

  source/   -- source code of the bindings examples/ -- examples for every Brick and Bricklet